 Quiet, with a desolate air that’s only slightly ruffled by the faint dim of family life and business that hums from behind its arched metal doors and stone alleyways, its crumbling structures, unkempt courtyards and deserted spaces are not marred by the hands of zealous investment.

 Recovering from a contentious past, including the 1948 Arab-Israeli war that saw the predominantly Arab-Christian community become what is now the largest Arab city in the Jewish state of Israel, Nazareth became a haven for internally displaced Palestinians.

 After the war, Arab’s were given the choice to stay and keep their houses, yet at the cost of having their land confiscated.
 Those who arrived had neither the money nor the rights to purchase property, eager to rent from those already there.

 But over time people left the city and, abandoned by the government and falling into disrepair, it soon became the haunt of drug dealers, violence and squalor.

 For many years, hardly anyone came to the old city at all.
 Many only passed by in buses.

-It’s now like one big family operation again, except without lingering remorse or disdain, but with a cooperation that proves that tolerance and peace is possible, for the greater good.
+It’s now like one big family operation again, except without lingering remorse or disdain, but with the cooperation that proves that tolerance and peace are possible, for the greater good.

-I walked, aimlessly, taking everything in, loosing myself in the empty streets, imagining the days of old in the corners of silence and finding solace in the smiles of those who passed me on my way.
-I also used Nazareth as prime spot from which to explore the northern region of Israel, with accessible day trips to the Galilee, the Golan Heights, Haifa, Akko and Rosh Hanikra.
-When I return next year, I will be embarking on the six day ‘Jesus Trail’ hike which starts here.
+I walked, aimlessly, taking everything in, losing myself in the empty streets, imagining the days of old in the corners of silence and finding solace in the smiles of those who passed me on my way.
+I also used Nazareth as a prime spot from which to explore the northern region of Israel, with accessible day trips to the Galilee, the Golan Heights, Haifa, Akko and Rosh Hanikra.